danielbodnar/awesome-stars/README.md

 - [pnpm/pnpm](https://github.com/pnpm/pnpm) - Fast, disk space efficient package manager
 - [jerryscript-project/jerryscript](https://github.com/jerryscript-project/jerryscript) - Ultra-lightweight JavaScript engine for the Internet of Things.
 - [slint-ui/slint](https://github.com/slint-ui/slint) - Slint is a declarative GUI toolkit to build native user interfaces for applications that are written in Rust, C++, or JavaScript.
-- [mdbootstrap/Tailwind-Elements](https://github.com/mdbootstrap/Tailwind-Elements) - 𝙃𝙪𝙜𝙚 collection of Tailwind components, sections and templates 😎
+- [mdbootstrap/TW-Elements](https://github.com/mdbootstrap/TW-Elements) - 𝙃𝙪𝙜𝙚 collection of Tailwind components, sections and templates 😎
 - [themesberg/flowbite](https://github.com/themesberg/flowbite) - The most popular and open-source library of Tailwind CSS components
 - [oramasearch/orama](https://github.com/oramasearch/orama) - 🌌  Fast, in-memory, typo-tolerant, full-text and vector search engine in &lt;2kb.
 - [Grademark/grademark](https://github.com/Grademark/grademark) - An API for backtesting trading strategies in JavaScript and TypeScript.
 - [vriteio/vrite](https://github.com/vriteio/vrite) - Open-source developer content platform | Now in Public Beta
 - [Evavic44/portfolio-ideas](https://github.com/Evavic44/portfolio-ideas) - A curation of awesome portfolio website ideas for developers and designers to draw inspiration from.
 Raise a pull request to add more. 💜
 - [globocom/megadraft](https://github.com/globocom/megadraft) - Megadraft is a Rich Text editor built on top of Facebook's Draft.JS featuring a nice default base of components and extensibility
+- [Tencent/omi](https://github.com/Tencent/omi) - Web Components Framework - Web组件框架
 - [taye/interact.js](https://github.com/taye/interact.js) - JavaScript drag and drop, resizing and multi-touch gestures with inertia and snapping for modern browsers (and also IE9+)
 - [blopa/Resume-Builder](https://github.com/blopa/Resume-Builder) - Resume Builder is a free open-source project that allows anyone to easily maintain and build any kind of resume.
 - [leemonade/leemons](https://github.com/leemonade/leemons) - 🚀  The Powerful, flexible, user-friendly and open source Learning Experience Platform built entirely in Javascript 😎